What is a Rate of Return?

 Adam is a retail investor and decides to purchase 10 shares of Company A at a per-unit price of $20.
-Adam holds onto shares of Company A for 2 years.
+Adam holds onto shares of Company A for two years.
 In that time frame, Company A paid yearly dividends of $1 per share.
-After holding them for 2 years, Adam decides to sell all 10 shares of Company A at an ex-dividend price of $25.
+After holding them for two years, Adam decides to sell all 10 shares of Company A at an ex-dividend price of $25.
 Adam would like to determine the rate of return during the two years he owned the shares.

-To determine the rate of return, first calculate the amount of dividends he received over the two-year period:
+To determine the rate of return, first, calculate the amount of dividends he received over the two-year period:

 10 shares x ($1 annual dividend x 2) = $20 in dividends from 10 shares